RiyadhKh4n/blocknews/README.md

 - Another feature would be to allow users to submit a contact form in order to provide feedback on the site and to raise any issues they had when using Cryptics.
 Although I did want to implement this, I decided not to as I wanted to focus on the core functionality first.

 - Cryptics could allow users to login via social media platforms like Facebook or Google, as well as a password reset functionality, however due to the added compleity of this, I decided not to intergrate it into the site.
 However it is definately a future feature I would like to implement.

+- In future iterations of the project, I would like to implement JavaScript in order to add more interactivity and functionality to the site.
+This would help make Cryptics more engaging and improve the professionalism of the website.

 # Technologies
 ## Programming Languages: